tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 The field `lines.scheduledDelivery` contains the current delivery line of this order line.

 {% hint style="info" %}
+Tradecloud represents order lines having the same item, prices and terms as one order line having a delivery schedule.

-Tradecloud will expand a delivery schedule into order lines with the same item number.
-The `deliverySchedule.position` will be taken as `lines.position`.
+In the single delivery order response Tradecloud will split the delivery schedule into order line's having only one delivery.

+The `deliverySchedule.position` will be mapped to the order response `lines.buyerLine.position`
 {% endhint %}

 {% hint style="warning" %}